 Help your kids understand their role: As your children mature and start to grasp what college is all about, it’s important for them to understand how their college choices may affect their own financial future, including the potential student loan debts they may face.
 The College Conversations Checklist can help you kick-start discussions about the total cost of college and the implications of college choices.
 You may also want to encourage your children to have “skin in the game” by contributing a portion of their allowance or money they earn from part-time jobs to their college savings fund.

-Grandparents who have the financial means to make a significant contribution may want to consider front-loading their contributions to a grandchild’s 529 college savings plan.
-Grandparents can contribute five years' worth of annual $14,000 gifts for a total of up to $70,000 per grandparent, per beneficiary, without having to pay a gift tax or chipping away at the lifetime gift tax exclusion1.
-This allows more time for these savings to potentially grow tax deferred, while also reducing the grandparents’ taxable estate.
-However, if a grandparent were to pass away before five years have passed, annual gifts allocated to the years after his or her death would be included in their taxable estate.
+Grandparents who have the financial means to make a significant contribution may want to consider front-loading their contributions to a grandchild's 529 college savings plan.
+Grandparents can contribute 5 years' worth of annual $15,000 gifts for a total of up to $75,000 per grandparent, per beneficiary, without having to pay a gift tax or chipping away at the lifetime gift tax exclusion.1 This allows more time for these savings to potentially grow tax deferred, while also reducing the grandparents' taxable estate.
+However, if a grandparent were to pass away before 5 years have passed, annual gifts allocated to the years after their death would be included in their taxable estate.

-Spend and save at the same time: Parents who choose to save for a child’s higher education with an eligible² Fidelity-managed 529 college savings plan can also earn two percent back³ on all net purchases on the Fidelity Investments 529 College Rewards® Visa Signature® Card.
-Cardholders can keep their savings working with them by linking the card to an account with their Fidelity-managed 529 Plan.
-Other family members can also link their rewards card to your children’s Fidelity-managed 529 Plans.
+Spend and save at the same time: Parents who choose to save for a child's higher education with an eligible2 Fidelity-managed 529 college savings plan can also earn 2% back3 on all net purchases on the Fidelity Investments 529 College Rewards® Visa Signature® Card.
+Cardholders can keep their savings working for them by linking the card to an account with their Fidelity-managed 529 plan.
+Other family members can also link their rewards card to your children's Fidelity-managed 529 Plans.
 From gas and groceries to vacations and meals out, these rewards provide a significant opportunity to add to your college savings fund.